-During a login session user-specific data is stored on the server for each customer.
+During a login session, user-specific data is stored on the server for each customer.
 The server then maps every end-user with its session using cookies.
-When the user returns to the store the items that have been added to his or hers cart are being displayed from the session storage.
+Items added to a cart are displayed from the session storage when a user returns to the store.
 How the server manages to display the session to each user can greatly impact the loading speed of your Magento store.

 OpCode Caching Solutions

-Installing this type of caching on your server requires no additional configuration and you can control OpCode Cache from the backend of your Magento store to reset the cache.
-You can also check how OpCache works in real time, as the specific charts reload every 5 seconds.
+Installing this type of caching on your server requires no additional configuration.
+You can control OpCode Cache from the backend of your Magento store to reset the cache.
+You can also check how OpCache works in real-time, as the specific charts reload every 5 seconds.

-You can choose one of the following OpCode Caching Solutions: APC, XCache, Eaccelerator, Zend OPCache and although you can install multiple OpCode caching solutions, it is advisable not to do so, as the performance improvement will not increase significantly.
+You can choose one of the following OpCode Caching Solutions: APC, XCache, Eaccelerator, and Zend OPCache.
+Although you can install multiple OpCode caching solutions, it is advisable not to do so.
+Why?
+Because the performance improvement will not increase significantly.

 Reverse Proxy Caching Solutions

 Reverse Proxy Caching is designed to effectively improve a website’s performance.
 A proxy cache server functions as an HTTP client between your end-users and your web server.
-This solution offers lots of benefits as the traffic which is received through a reverse proxy can be monitored, data flow can be filtered and cached, also additional security configurations can be set up.
+This solution offers lots of benefits as the traffic which is received through a reverse proxy can be monitored.
+You can filter data flow and set up additional security configurations.

-The most popular reverse proxy caching methods used are nginx and Varnish, and our recommendation is to use the latter, which we will unfold in the following sections of our performance guide.
+The most popular reverse proxy caching methods used are nginx and Varnish.
+Our recommendation is to use the latter, which we will unfold in the following sections of our performance guide.

 Advanced Caching Tools recommended for Magento